 The two systems are different by design, since EURO1 operates on a net settlement basis and only achieves final settlement in central bank money (in TARGET2) at the end of the day.
 Furthermore, they respond partly to different business cases, since only TARGET2 settles individual transactions in central bank money and processes ancillary system transactions and payments related to monetary policy operations.

 However, the actual composition of the traffic in the two systems is made up largely of interbank and customer payments.
-This helps to explain, in part, the relative share of TARGET2 vis-à-vis EURO1, as shown in Chart 12, which only takes these two payment categories into account.
-In 2019, TARGET2 maintained its share in terms of both the value and the volume of payments processed.
-It processed 89% of the value and 62% of the volume settled by large-value payment systems in euro.
+This helps to explain, in part, the relative share of TARGET2 vis-à-vis EURO1, which only takes these two payment categories into account.
+In 2020 TARGET2 maintained its share in terms of both the value and the volume of payments processed.
+It processed 90% of the value and 66% of the volume settled by large-value payment systems in euro.

-When reading Chart 12, it should be kept in mind that it does not provide a full picture of the banks’ routing preferences vis-à-vis all systems, but instead gives only a partial picture of the market’s preferences related to the settlement of large-value euro-denominated transactions.
-In particular, the extent to which payments are channelled through automated clearing houses (ACHs) or correspondent banking arrangements is not reflected in this chart.
+It should be kept in mind that Chart 12 does not give a full picture of the banks’ routing preferences vis-à-vis all systems, but only a partial picture of the market’s preferences in relation to the settlement of large-value euro-denominated transactions.
+In particular, it does not reflect the extent to which payments are channelled through automated clearing houses (ACHs) or correspondent banking arrangements.

 Market share of volumes and values settled in TARGET2 vis-à-vis EURO1